rubillos/JournalBuilder/Journal.md

 [Next]next.html                                     ; URL of next site
 [Flags]<opt all>,<opt datesort>,<opt topindex>      ; all: override favorites only, datesort: override album sort, topindex: don't generate images
                                                     ; and pages, treat caption as links.
 Format is 'Name [Optional Link Name]' with space to _
+[Copyright]text                                     ; overrides the default copyright text, same as the --copyright args [Copyrighturl]url                                   ; overrides the _CopyrightURL_ optional field, same as the --copyrighturl args
+[Metadesc]url                                       ; overrides the default meta description field, same as the --mestadesc args
 </Optional>

 [Caption=filename.ext]Caption                       ; Define a caption for an image